Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Deep-learning designs

-The gridded variables were then input into the TCNN model and trained to target three observed best-track parameters including VMAX, PMIN, and RMW.
-The TCNN architecture supports two configurations for downscaling TC intensity and structure: (i) separate models for each target variable using the same input channels (hereafter referred to as a single-output design), and (ii) a unified model that predicts all three target variables simultaneously (hereafter referred to as a multiple-output design).
+With these meteorological variables, the gridded fields were then input into the TCNN model and trained to target three observed best-track parameters including VMAX, PMIN, and RMW.
+Our TCNN architecture supports two configurations for retrieving TC intensity and RMW: (i) separate models for each target variable using the same input channels (hereafter referred to as a single-output design), and (ii) a unified model that predicts all three target variables simultaneously (hereafter referred to as a multiple-output design).
 By comparing the model performance between these single-output and multiple-output designs, one can evaluate how strong the internal constraints among TC dynamics could govern the ability to downscale TC intensity and structure in DL models.

-With this DL design, we examined three major ocean basins: the North Atlantic (NA), the Northwestern Pacific (WP), and the Northeastern Pacific (EP), which have a total of 29,383 TC data cycles from 1980 to 2020.
+With this DL design, we examined three major ocean basins including the North Atlantic (NA), the Northwestern Pacific (WP), and the Northeastern Pacific (EP), which have a total of 29,383 TC data cycles from 1980 to 2020.
 Of these, 29,011 cycles had corresponding MERRA-2 data available.
 After excluding 3,433 cases due to missing values, a total of 25,578 data points remained for further analysis.
-This final dataset was randomly partitioned into training (80\%), validation (10\%), and testing (10\%) subsets for the TCNN model development and evaluation.

-To verify the robustness of our model and training, additional experiments were also conducted using a chronological split of the training and test datasets instead of the random splitting.
-In this approach, data from one specific year was reserved as the validation/test set, while data from all other years were used for training.
-This method addresses the potential overfitting issue that can arise when random sampling commonly used in ML model development may result in the mixing of all cycles of a single TC across training and test sets \citep{Chen_etal2019}.
-By dividing the TC dataset chronologically in these additional experiments, we can effectively mitigate the risk of "seen" TCs appearing in the test dataset, thereby ensuring a more robust evaluation of model performance.
+This final dataset was partitioned into training set of 39 years with 10\% for validation during training, and 1 year held out for testing and evaluation.
+This chronological splitting is needed to avoid overfitting issues for practical applications \cite[e.g.,][]{Chen_etal2019,NguyenKieu2024}.
+By further repeating this sampling process $N$ times (the so-called K-fold evaluation), we can gain a clearer understanding of how the TCNN model performs on test data containing entirely "unseen" TCs during training.
+This K-fold evaluation is essential for fully assessing the capability of our TCNN model, thereby ensuring a more robust evaluation of model performance.

 For all training settings, our TCNN model was trained with 1,000 epochs and a batch size of 128.
 During training, input features undergo random augmentation, including a maximum rotation of 10\% and a maximum zoom of 20\%.
 These augmentations introduce additional variability into the dataset, thus enhancing the model's generalization.
 The learning rate is modulated using a sigmoid decay schedule, described by the formula: